Last Updated on February 20, 2021 by Michael Brockbank

 May Not Cook All the Way Through

-One thing I’ve noticed is that you can’t overload the egg trays.
-Putting too much into them, you might not cook the egg all the way through.
+One thing I’ve noticed is that you don’t want to overload the egg trays.
+Putting too much into the tray might not cook the egg all the way through.
 This is OK if you plan on having something semi-poached.

 It takes a bit of practice to determine the best water level and the amount of egg to use depending on what you’re trying to accomplish.